When perfect resumes turn into disappointing interviews

 This determines their ability to fit the company culture and ability to be a “fast learner”.

 - With a wealth of information on each candidate, the Talent Translator℠ was a quick way for HR and the hiring manger to rank each candidate in terms of fit.
 In other words, the Talent Translator℠ eliminated the need to parse through each resume and determine who checked off the most boxes.

-- In the end, the decision came down to two excellent candidates with very different but qualified backgrounds.
+- In the end, we were able to find an “A” player(s), the decision came down to two excellent candidates with very different but qualified backgrounds.
 The Talent Translator℠ played a key role in focusing the client on experiences and personality traits that were most important in their hiring decision.
 The client is thrilled with their new hire and she with them.